etecture/kimono/README.md

 This project uses yarn workspaces.
 Development is incompatible with npm and you will have to use `yarn`.

-Install the dependencies in the project root folder:
+Install the dependencies in the project root folder, rebuild the native modules for electron, do a one-time build of workspace packages:

 ```
 git clone git@github.com:etecture/kimono.git
 cd kimono
+yarn install
+yarn rebuild-native
-yarn
+yarn build
 ```

+Now you can start using the following package scripts.

 ## Usage

+### `yarn maker`

+Launches the development server for the `@kimono/maker` app.

 ### `yarn build`